michelgrootjans/dotfiles/README.md

 # Steps to setup a new machine:

 ## Start a brand new installation:
-This will install zsh, homebrew and git and download this repo under `~/.dotfiles`, then run `~/.dotfiles/install.sh`
+This will run the installation on a brand new machine
-- `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/michelgrootjans/dotfiles/HEAD/init.sh)"`
+- `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/michelgrootjans/dotfiles/HEAD/install.sh)"`

 ## Refresh an existing installation:
 - `~/.dotfiles/install.sh`